-TSPX and SSPX (the "S&P Index ETFs") are not sponsored, endorsed, sold or promoted by Standard & Poor's and its affiliates ("S&P Group").
-S&P Group makes no representation, condition or warranty, express or implied, to the owners of the S&P Index ETFs or any member of the public regarding the advisability of investing in securities generally or the S&P Index ETFs particularly or the ability of any Underlying Index to track general stock market performance.
-S&P Group's only relationship to the Manager is the licensing of certain trademarks and trade names and of the Underlying Indices of the S&P Index ETFs, which are determined, composed and calculated by S&P Group without regard to the Manager or the S&P Index ETFs.
-S&P Group has no obligation to take the needs of the Manager or the owners of the S&P Index ETFs into consideration in determining, composing or calculating any Underlying Index.
-S&P Group is not responsible for and have not participated in the determination of the prices and amounts of the S&P Index ETFs or the timing of the issuance or sale of the S&P Index ETFs or issued or in the determination or calculation of the equation by which the S&P Index ETFs are to be converted into cash.
-S&P Group has no obligation or liability in connection with the administration, marketing or trading of the S&P Index ETFs.
-S&P GROUP DOES NOT GUARANTEE THE ACCURACY AND/OR THE COMPLETENESS OF THE UNDERLYING INDEX OR ANY DATA INCLUDED THEREIN AND S&P GROUP SHALL HAVE NO LIABILITY FOR ANY ERRORS, OMISSIONS, OR INTERRUPTIONS THEREIN.
-S&P GROUP MAKES NO WARRANTY OR CONDITION, EXPRESS OR IMPLIED, AS TO RESULTS TO BE OBTAINED BY THE MANAGER, OWNERS OF THE S&P INDEX ETFS, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE UNDERLYING INDEXES OR ANY DATA INCLUDED THEREIN.
-S&P GROUP MAKES NO EXPRESS OR IMPLIED WARRANTIES OR CONDITIONS, AND EXPRESSLY DISCLAIM ALL WARRANTIES OR CONDITIONS OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE UNDERLYING INDEXES OR ANY DATA INCLUDED THEREIN.
-WITHOUT LIMITING ANY OF THE FOREGOING, IN NO EVENT SHALL S&P GROUP HAVE ANY LIABILITY FOR ANY SPECIAL, PUNITIVE, INDIRECT, OR CONSEQUENTIAL DAMAGES (INCLUDING LOST PROFITS), RESULTING FROM THE USE OF THE UNDERLYING INDEXES OR ANY DATA INCLUDED THEREIN, EVEN IF NOTIFIED OF THE POSSIBILITY OF SUCH DAMAGES.
+S&P AND THE TSX DO NOT GUARANTEE THE ACCURACY AND/OR THE COMPLETENESS OF ANY UNDERLYING INDEX OR ANY DATA INCLUDED THEREIN AND S&P AND THE TSX SHALL HAVE NO LIABILITY FOR ANY ERRORS, OMISSIONS, OR INTERRUPTIONS THEREIN.
+S&P AND THE TSX MAKE NO WARRANTY, CONDITION OR REPRESENTATION, EXPRESS OR IMPLIED, AS TO RESULTS TO BE OBTAINED BY THE MANAGER, OWNERS OF THE ETFS, OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE APPLICABLE UNDERLYING INDEX OR ANY DATA INCLUDED THEREIN.
+S&P AND THE TSX MAKE NO EXPRESS OR IMPLIED WARRANTIES, REPRESENTATIONS OR CONDITIONS AND EXPRESSLY DISCLAIM ALL WARRANTIES OR CONDITIONS OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE AND ANY OTHER EXPRESS OR IMPLIED WARRANTY OR CONDITION WITH RESPECT TO AN UNDERLYING INDEX OR ANY DATA INCLUDED THEREIN.
+WITHOUT LIMITING ANY OF THE FOREGOING, IN NO EVENT SHALL S&P OR THE TSX HAVE ANY LIABILITY FOR ANY SPECIAL, PUNITIVE, INDIRECT, OR CONSEQUENTIAL DAMAGES (INCLUDING LOST PROFITS), RESULTING FROM THE USE OF AN UNDERLYING INDEX OR ANY DATA INCLUDED THEREIN, EVEN IF NOTIFIED OF THE POSSIBILITY OF SUCH DAMAGES.